fatimaabubakaradam/travel-website/README.md

 ## Setup and Installation

-To get started with the Travel Website desktop view, follow these steps:
+To get started with the Travel Website , follow these steps:

 1. **Clone the Repository:**